-By purchasing a Note, noteholders may be subject to certain income tax provisions of the Code.
-Noteholders should consult their tax advisors on the specific federal, state, local or international tax consequences of their investment.
-Some of the significant U.S. federal income tax consequences of purchasing a Note generally include the following.
+By purchasing a Certificate, you will be subject to certain income tax provisions of the Code.
+Investors should consult their tax advisors on the specific federal, state, local or international tax consequences of their investment.
+Some of the significant U.S. federal income tax consequences of purchasing a Certificate generally include the following.

-Although the Issuer is a Code Section 501(c)(3) organization, you will not be entitled to a charitable contribution deduction for the Note you purchase.
-Except for the IRA Notes, interest is fully taxable to you as ordinary income.
-You have the right to either receive periodic payments of interest or have those interest payments reinvested with your Note.
-The interest will be taxable to you whether you actually receive it or reinvest it, as of the time it is received or reinvested, as the case may be.
-You will not be taxed on the return of any principal amount of your Note or on the receipt by you of interest that was previously taxed and reinvested.
+Although the Issuer is a Code Section 501(c)(3) organization, you will not be entitled to a charitable contribution deduction for the Certificate you purchase.
+Interest on your Certificate is fully taxable to you as ordinary income, except for the IRA Certificates.
+You have the right to either receive periodic payments of interest or have those interest payments reinvested with your Certificate.
+The interest on Certificates will be taxable to you in the year it accrues whether you have elected to receive or reinvest it.
+You will not be taxed on the return of any principal amount of your Certificate or on the receipt by you of interest that was previously taxed and reinvested; however, if you experience an event that causes the basis in your Investment Certificate or previously taxed interest to be reduced, you may have taxable income upon the return of principal or previously taxed interest.
 Payments of principal and interest may be subject to "back-up withholding" of federal income tax if you fail to furnish us with a correct Social Security Number or tax identification number, or if you or the IRS has informed us you are subject to back-up withholding.

-In addition, if you (or you and your spouse together) have invested or loaned more than \$250,000 in the aggregate with or to us and other charitable organizations that control, are controlled by or are under common control with us, you may be deemed to receive additional taxable interest under Code Section 7872 if the interest paid to you is below the applicable federal rate, which is a minimum rate of interest which the Internal Revenue Service requires be included in certain loan transactions.
+In addition, if you (or you and your spouse together) have invested or loaned more than \$250,000 in the aggregate with or to us and other charitable organizations that control, are controlled by or are under common control with us, you may be deemed to receive additional taxable interest under Code Section 7872 if the interest paid to you on a particular Certificate is below the applicable federal rate, which is a minimum rate of interest which the Internal Revenue Service requires be included in certain loan transactions.
 In that situation, the Internal Revenue Service may impute income up to that applicable federal rate.
-To determine whether this applies, noteholders should consult their tax advisors.
+To determine whether this applies, investors should consult their tax advisors.

 If the law creating the tax consequences described in this summary changes, this summary could become inaccurate.
 This summary is based on the Code, the regulations promulgated under the Code and administrative interpretations and court decisions existing as of the date of this Offering Circular.
-These authorities could be changed either prospectively or retroactively by future legislation, regulations, administrative interpretations, or court decisions.
-Accordingly, this summary may not accurately reflect the tax consequences of an investment in the Notes after the date of this Offering Circular.
+These authorities could be changed either prospectively or retroactively by future legislation, regulations, administrative interpretations, or court decisions, and the Issuer has no obligation to notify you regarding any changes to the tax consequences of an investment in the Certificates due to any such changes.
+Accordingly, this summary may not accurately reflect the tax consequences of an investment in the Certificates after the date of this Offering Circular.

 Finally, this summary does not address every aspect of tax law that may be significant to your particular circumstances.
 For instance, it does not address special rules that may apply if you are a financial institution or tax-exempt organization, or if you are not a citizen or resident of the United States.
 Nor does it address any aspect of state, local or foreign tax law that may apply to you.
+It also does not address the tax consequences of investing through an IRA or other tax-deferred account.
+You should consult with your own competent financial and tax advisors.